How I approach storytelling

 The ruined city smoldered around Lucy.
 She choked back the smoke as she ran into a burning building.

 In a movie, we can see the ruined city and hear the sound of the fire.
 Information about the setting is conveyed without explanation.
 Written words don't offer that luxury.
 In hindsight, it seems obvious but as an author I expected my audience to fill in the blanks to get to the reveal.
 After all, I'm excited about my work and others reading it will be too!
-It was hard for me to remember that readers need motivation to keep reading.
-A big reveal falls flat if the reader gives up because the setting isn't clear, there are too many unanswered questions,
+It's hard for me to remember that readers need motivation to keep reading.
+A big reveal falls flat if the reader gives up because the setting isn't clear.

 It sounds great and for the longest time, I didn't want to part with it.
 But one piece of well-written reveal held me back from moving the story forward because the reader needed to know about the other humans to grasp the core conflict.
 When I convinced myself to add more backstory (so much it's now another book), I discovered it didn't detract from the work.
 The characters experience the same impact and the reader can feel for them.
 While the surprise is muted in the reader's mind, they gain a better understanding of the characters and their world.